bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - Keeping your other party members alive to throw potions is secondary, since you have three backup characters.
 However, it may be a good idea to have the highest HP party members out initially.
 If everyone is alive, that's more License Points for them all.
 - ***NOTE***: I apparently misunderstood and didn't realize that Vossler could still have gambits on until I got to the Tiamat fight for **Beast My Guest II**.
 Whoops!

+**A Song of Ice and Fire** (Challenge): A boss challenge later in the game involves going into the fight with Mateus using one character and Belias.
+Think about who you want to assign Belias to ahead of time (or even wait until just before the fight) so that you can decide which character would work best with your job, skills, and equipment.

 **Privateer** (Sky Pirate's Den): I got this while stocking up on Potions and selling loot at Raithwall's Tomb.
 Selling at least 1000 loot will unlock the Migelo statue in the Den.

 **Seething Mist** (Challenge): This fight requires that we have Fran in the party and don't use our new summon, any quickenings, and no deaths.
 Everyone should still be less than level 25 as well if you skipped back to the entrance after getting the Dawn Shard.